Family farm: Perceptions of the family farm

 In developed countries the family farm is viewed sentimentally, as a lifestyle to be preserved for tradition's sake, or as a birthright.
-It is in these nations very often a political rallying cry against change in agricultural policy, most commonly in France, Japan, and the United States, where rural lifestyles are often regarded as desirable.
+It is in these nations very often a political rallying cry against change in agricultural policy, most commonly in Australia, Canada, Denmark, France, Germany, Ireland, Japan, New Zealand, Korea, United Kingdom, and the United States, where rural lifestyles are often regarded as desirable.
 In these countries, strange bedfellows can often be found arguing for similar measures despite otherwise vast differences in political ideology.
 For example, Pat Buchanan and Ralph Nader, both candidates for the office of President of the United States, held rural rallies together and spoke for measures to preserve the so-called family farm.
 On other economic matters they were seen as generally opposed, but found common ground on this one.

 The social roles of family farms are much changed today.
 Until recently, staying in line with traditional and conservative sociology, the heads of the household were usually the oldest man followed closely by his oldest sons.
 The wife generally took care of the housework, child rearing, and financial matters pertaining to the farm.
 However, agricultural activities have taken on many forms and change over time.
 Agronomy, horticulture, aquaculture, silviculture, and apiculture, along with traditional plants and animals, all make up aspects of today's family farm.
 Farm wives often need to find work away from the farm to supplement farm income and children sometimes have no interest in farming as their chosen field of work.

 Bolder promoters argue that as agriculture has become more efficient with the application of modern management and new technologies in each generation, the idealized classic family farm is now simply obsolete, or more often, unable to compete without the economies of scale available to larger and more modern farms.
 Advocates argue that family farms in all nations need to be protected, as the basis of rural society and social stability.